MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-end-to-end-encryption.md

 - [Set-CsTeamsEnhancedEncryptionPolicy](/powershell/module/teams/Set-CsTeamsEnhancedEncryptionPolicy)

-To enable or disable end-to-end encryption using Microsoft PowerShell
+#### PowerShell examples

+Using a work or school account that has been assigned the Teams or global administrator role,

-To turn it on for a single user:
+To turn on end-to-end encryption for a single user:

 Grant-CsTeamsEnhancedEncryptionPolicy -Identity "kenmeyer@contoso.onmicrosoft.com" -policyname Tag:UserControlled

 To turn it on for entire tenant: